kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 ## IC Synopsis - Tales from Persephone
-> How quickly songs fade
+> how quickly songs fade
-   No rhyme or reason
+   no rhyme or reason
-   Words become expensive
+   words become expensive
+   they fall
+   here and there
+   I weep
+   melody into dirge
+   and yet I must try

 ## Notes
 - Prayer of Healing